inspector-apm/inspector-spring/README.md

 ---

-> Write an email to [support@inspector.dev](mailto:support@inspector.dev) for further support, or drop in a live chat directly from your dashboard.
+> If you need further support write an email to [support@inspector.dev](mailto:support@inspector.dev), or drop in a live chat directly from your dashboard.